canonical/iot-field-example-snaps/README.md

 (e.g. a USB stick).
 This device is automatically mounted and checked for the correct files, and those files are then processed using the snapd REST API.

+### basic-server

+basic-server provides a simple configurable server example that utilizes many of the features available for snaps.
+By default, it echos "Hello, world!" to port 9999 on localhost.

 ### daemon-control

 daemon-control is a demonstration of how to orchestrate daemon startup between